The Brandywine Zoo has two Andean Condors. Our female, Gryphus and our male, Chavin.

 Carnivores and scavengers.
 Carrion eaters, which means they primarily eat large carcasses (goat, cattle, sheep, deer, horse and coyote).

 The body is feathered in black with large white patches on the underside of the wings and white, downy feathers surround the neck.
-Male condors have a rigid piece of skin called a “comb” on top their heads as well as golden-colored eyes.
+Male condors have a rigid piece of skin called a “comb” on top of their heads, as well as golden-colored eyes.

 Under Human Care: 75+ years